 - Funeral and burial expenses for the decedent

 - Loss of consortium

-- Loss of parental guidance and household benefits
+- Loss of parental guidance and other services

 - Reviewing the cost of your loved one’s medical expenses

-- Interviewing witnesses to gain more insight into the extent of your loved one’s pain and suffering
+- Interviewing witnesses to gain insight into the extent of your loved one’s pain and suffering

-- Researching legal precedent to learn about the outcome of cases similar to yours
+- Researching legal precedent to reference the outcome of cases similar to yours

-- Learning more about any statutory caps the state may place on your compensable losses
+- Factoring in any statutory caps the state may place on your compensable losses

 - Reviewing the at-fault party’s financial resources and assets